isomerpages/moe-peihwasec/_about-us/Departments/Science.md

-<h4 style="color:#635f1a;font-weight:bold">Our Goals</strong></h4>
+<h4 style="color:#635f1a;font-weight:bold">Our Programmes</h4>
-<p style="margin-top:15px;font-size:17px;"><strong>Our Programmes</strong></p>
-<p style="font-size:14.5px; line-height:2;margin:-15px 0 13px 0px;font-family:Open Sans;">The Science Department seeks to provide meaningful learning experiences for students through various enrichment programs and competitions to provide students with the opportunity to learn science outside of the classrooms.
+<p style="font-size:14.5px; line-height:2;margin-top:15px; font-family:Open Sans;">The Science Department seeks to provide meaningful learning experiences for students through various enrichment programs and competitions to provide students with the opportunity to learn science outside of the classrooms.
 Through partnership with external organisations, students are exposed to science and technologies it entails beyond the textbooks.
 By participating in competitions, we can nurture a greater passion for science in our students.</p>

 <p style="margin-top:15px;font-size:17px;"><strong>Enrichment Programmes</strong></p>
 <p style="font-size:15.5px; line-height:2;margin:-10px 0 13px 0px;font-family:Open Sans;"><strong><em>Chemical Powered Car</em></strong></p>